-Boston Properties, Inc. (the "Company"), a Delaware corporation, is a self-administered and self-managed real estate investment trust ("REIT").
-The Company is the sole general partner of Boston Properties Limited Partnership (the "Operating Partnership") and at March 31, 2003, owned an approximate 76.4% (75.2% at March 31, 2002) general and limited partnership interest in the Operating Partnership.
-Partnership interests in the Operating Partnership interests in the Operating Partnership interest in the Operating Partnership interest in the Operating Partnership interest (also referred to as "Preferred Units").
-All references to OP Units and Preferred Units exclude such units held by the Company.
-A holder of an OP Unit may present such OP Unit to the Operating Partnership for redemption at any time (subject to restrictions agreed upon at the time of issuance of OP Units to particular holders that may restrict such right for a period of time, generally one year from issuance).
-Upon presentation of an OP Unit for redemption, the Operating Partnership must redeem such OP Unit for cash equal to the then value of a share of common stock of the Company ("Common Stock"), except that, the Company may, at its election, in lieu of a cash redemption, acquire such OP Unit for one share of Common Stock.
-Because the number of shares of Common Stock outstanding at all times equals the number of OP Units that the Company owns, one share of Common Stock is generally the economic equivalent of one OP Unit, and the quarterly distribution that may be paid to the holder of an OP Unit equals the quarterly dividend that may be paid to the holder of a share of Common Stock.
-Each series of Preferred Units bear a distribution that is set in accordance with an amendment to the partnership agreement of the Operating Partnership.
-Preferred Units.
+Boston Properties Limited Partnership (the "Company"), a Delaware limited partnership, is the entity through which Boston Properties, Inc., a self-administered and self-managed real estate investment trust ("REIT") conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
+Boston Properties, Inc., is the sole general partner of the Company and at March 31, 2003, owned an approximate 76.4% (75.2% at March 31, 2002) general and limited partnership interest in the Company.
+Partnership interests in the Company are denominated as "common units of partnership interest" (also referred to as "Preferred Units").
+All references to OP Units and Preferred Units exclude such units held by Boston Properties, Inc. A holder of an OP Unit may present such OP Unit to the Company for redemption at any time

+(subject to restrictions agreed upon at the time of issuance of OP Units to particular holders that may restrict such right for a period of time, generally one year from issuance).
+Upon presentation of an OP Unit for redemption, the Company must redeem such OP Unit for cash equal to the then value of a share of common stock of Boston Properties, Inc. ("Common Stock"), except that, Boston Properties, Inc. may, at its election, in lieu of a cash redemption, acquire such OP Unit for one share of Common Stock.
+Because the number of shares of Common Stock outstanding at all times equals the number of OP Units that Boston Properties, Inc. owns, one share of Common Stock is generally the economic equivalent of one OP Unit, and the quarterly distribution that may be paid to the holder of an OP Unit equals the quarterly dividend that may be paid to the holder of a share of Common Stock.
+Each series of Preferred Units bear a distribution that is set in accordance with an amendment to the partnership agreement of the Company.
+Preferred Units may also be converted into OP Units at the election of the holder thereof or Boston Properties, Inc. in accordance with the terms of each series of outstanding Preferred Units.

-All references to the Company refer to Boston Properties, Inc. and its subsidiaries, including the Operating Partnership, collectively, unless the context otherwise requires.
+All references to the Company refer to Boston Properties Limited Partnership and its subsidiaries, collectively, unless the context otherwise requires.